salesforce-marketingcloud/FuelSDK-Python/README.md

 The Fuel SDK for Python provides easy access to ExactTarget's Fuel API Family services, including a collection of REST APIs and a SOAP API.
 These APIs provide access to ExactTarget functionality via common collection types such as array/hash.

-## Requirements
+## Installation

-Python 2.7.3

-Libraries:

-* pyjwt 0.1.5
-* requests 1.1.0
-* suds 0.4

-The quickest way to install the required libraries is to use pip and tell it to load the libraries listed in the `requirements.txt` file (see below).
-Pip is a tool for installing and managing Python packages and is available at https://pypi.python.org/pypi/pip.
+The Fuel SDK for python can be easily installed from the [Python Package Index](https://pypi.python.org/pypi) using the [pip](https://pip.readthedocs.org) command.
+Pip is a tool for installing and managing Python packages.

 ```
-pip install -r requirements.txt
+pip install FuelSDK
 ```

 ## Getting Started